 The article features an obstetric nurse, Aime Graimer, who chose home birth for the last two of her seven children's births.
 Graimer wanted to have two of her prior births at home as well, but was unable to find care:

-Because the main opponents to home birth in the United States, the American College of Obstetricians and Gynecologists did not agree to be interviewed for the article, the reporter draws some of her own conclusions:
+"I was interested in having the last four at home," she said, "but that wasn't an option until the last couple of years, because I couldn't find anyone to attend the births at home."Because the main opponents to home birth in the United States, the American College of Obstetricians and Gynecologists did not agree to be interviewed for the article, the reporter draws some of her own conclusions:

 It seems odd, then, that ACOG supports a woman's right to have an elective Caesarean section.
 That major surgery opens the womb to deliver the infant, and puts mother and baby at risk.
 The U.S. has the highest rate of Caesarean births in the world, over 30 percent and growing, according to the Center for Disease Control.